choosen/choosen.github.io/content/ticket-to-ride/How-did-I-start-with-BGA.md

 * Among Us
 * Bang!

-There was couple teammates enjoying especially board games, which shifted them in the COVID time to play online on [BoardGameArena](BoardGameArena.com).
+A few teammates particularly enjoyed board games, which led them to shift to online play on [BoardGameArena](BoardGameArena.com) (BGA) during COVID times.

-So we started to play there together during game time: LLama, Saboteur and finally Bang!
+So, we started playing together there during game time, mainly Llama, Saboteur, and eventually Bang!

-**BGA** is a quite popular platform using more than 12 servers for free/paid games online.
+**BGA** is a quite popular platform, using more than 12 servers for free and paid online games.

-Currently BGA states that they are 11 461 000 players to challenge to 1 035 games.
+Currently, BGA states that they are 11M players competing in over 1K games.

 ## My curiosity around BGA

-I discovered mature BGA portal, it worked well, had intructions for each game.
+I discovered that BGA was a well-developed platform with clear instructions for each game.
-I checked what other games they had in portfolio.
-Then I found the game TicketToRide.
+I explored its game portfolio and eventually found Ticket to Ride.

-I played this casual board game couple times on New Years Eve longer holidays.
+I had played this casual board game a few times during New Year’s Eve and longer holiday breaks.

-Games seemed to be simple, you catch the rules in 5 minutes.
+The game seemed simple—you grasp the rules in five minutes.
+But my friend consistently beat everyone.
-My friend beat everybody significantly.

-I decided to play it online to prepare for next meeting.
+So, I decided to play online to prepare for our next meeting.

-## Skill advance in BGA
+## Skill advancement in BGA

-After couple winning games, I looked into ELO ranking (similar to chess).
+After winning a few games, I looked into the ELO ranking system (similar to chess).

-It presented clear numbers, that the game is not so random as it seems to be:
+The numbers revealed that the game wasn’t as random as it seemed—there were champions who rarely lost, except against other top players.
-There are champions, which loose rarely, almost only against top players.

-I played some online tournament open for everybody (20 games, 1 every week in async mode.
-5 months of playing :O), then some Arena games for more advanced players.
+I joined an online tournament open to everyone (20 games, one per week in async mode—five months of playing! 😲).

+Then, I played Arena games for more advanced players.

-After reaching higher ELO I joined some __strong__ players tournament, which tought me how to play on high level.
+After reaching a higher ELO, I joined __strong__ player tournaments, which taught me how to play at a high level.

-I felt the game engine, scoring well.
+I started understanding the game engine better and scoring well.

-I developed my blocking tactics, managing tickets and adjusting game pace in 1 vs 1 games, which are very competetive in comparision to 3/4/5 players game.
+I developed blocking tactics, ticket management strategies, and learned to adjust the game pace in 1v1 matches, which are much more competitive compared to 3/4/5 player games.